 Every token comes with a record of its entire trade/transaction history since it was minted.

-You can purchase a tiny part of a large, well-known item, allowing sellers to raise money from multiple buyers (so, for example, afford to show a painting in a gallery).
+Also, you can purchase a tiny part of a large, well-known item, allowing sellers to raise money from multiple buyers (so, for example, afford to show a painting in a gallery).

 You can put them up for sale to trade on multiple marketplaces, even beyond the digital world, potentially (if they are effectively linked).